gluster/gdeploy/glusterlib/README.md

 ##glusterlib

-A utility package with helper classes and methods used by gluster-deploy.py
+A utility package with helper classes and methods used by gdeploy